 At 32 years old, Dumervil said the injuries didn't make him question whether he wants to continue playing football.
 He simply wants to limit his snaps every Sunday.

 Dumervil played 813 defensive snaps last year, which was 100 more than the previous season when he tied his career-high in sacks.
-With more pass rushers expected in the rotation this year, including rookies Kamalei Correa and Matthew Judon, Dumervil should be in more of a rotation instead of playing almost every snap.
+With more pass rushers expected in the rotation this year, including rookies Kamalei Correa and Matt Judon, Dumervil should be in more of a rotation instead of playing almost every snap.